manatee-project/manatee/README.md

 ```

 ### Preparing resources
 Create resources for the data clean room by terraform.
-Make sure you have correctly defined environment variables in the `.env`.
+Make sure you have correctly defined environment variables in the `env.bzl`.

 `resources/gcp` directory contains the resources releated to the gcp including: clusters, cloud sql instance, database, docker repositories, and service accounts.
 These resource are global and only created once for all the developers in one project.